-The Chronology records each major military reorganisation, and changes of command in the context of the wider events of the war.
+The Chronology records changes in each major military organisation, and changes of commanders in the context of the wider events of the war.

 It also lists the promotions and other important changes of status involving General Officers of the Confederate and Union armies.

 The Timeline begins on January 1st 1861 and ends on August 31st 1865, with brief summaries added for the end of 1860 and for September to December 1865 and selectively to the end of 1869.

 Every day of the American Civil War is individually listed, to the following format.